TomasGarciaDev/TomasGarciaDev/README.md

 -----

-- 🔭 I’m currently working on finding a job in tech.
+- 🔭 I’m currently working as FE Engineer at Zolar.de
 - 🌱 I’m currently learning MERN, Harvard CS50.
 - 👯 I’m looking to collaborate on any exciting project.
 - 🤔 I’m looking for help to grow as a developer.